duarteio/gff_parser/README.md

 # gff_parser
 Python parser to add external gene calls and functional annotation from Prokka, IMG or Bakta to Anvi'o.
-Uses Python3 and gffutils package (https://github.com/daler/gffutils).
+Uses Python3, Biopython and gffutils package (https://github.com/daler/gffutils).
 Install `gffutils` using conda: `conda install -c bioconda gffutils`

 Annotate your genome/metagenome with Prokka/Bakta or download annotations from the IMG